-- Meet weekly during the academic year to discuss college updates and weigh in on important decisions regarding students and the institution - Participate and serve on a variety of NDSCS and Student Senate committees that can improve the student experience such as Parking Committee, Diversity and Equity Team, and more - Plan Agawasie Day - · Share new initiatives and ideas with the Senate - Participate in the North Dakota Student Association (NDSA) once a month throughout North Dakota - Resident Assistants Resident Assistants (RAs) are students whose role is to support residents by fostering a cooperative and considerate residential community environment that contributes to the academic and personal growth and success of each resident.
-Resident Assistants enhance each resident student's experience by providing educational and recreational programming, information, guidance, friendship and support.
+- Meet weekly during the academic year to discuss college updates and weigh in on important decisions regarding students and the institution - Participate and serve on a variety of NDSCS and Student Senate committees that can improve the student experience such as Parking Committee, Diversity and Equity Team, and more - Plan Agawasie Day - Share new initiatives and ideas with the Senate - Participate in the North Dakota Student Association (NDSA) once a month throughout North Dakota - Resident Assistants Resident Assistants (RAs) are student employees whose role is to support residents by fostering a cooperative and considerate residential community environment that contributes to the academic and personal growth and success of each resident.
+Resident Assistants enhance each resident student's experience by establishing authentic and appropriate relationships with them, as well as providing educational and recreational programming, information, guidance and support.